Skip to main content

 Why footwear control matters in ISO-classified cleanrooms

 Floors and footwear are persistent contamination sources.
-Even when a room is well-designed, particle transfer can occur at the gowning boundary and during routine walking.
-Overboots are used to reduce that transfer—especially in low-particle environments—by placing a controlled, low-shedding barrier between the wearer’s shoes and the cleanroom floor.
+Overboots are used to reduce that transfer by placing a controlled, low-shedding barrier between the wearer's shoes and the cleanroom floor.
 BDOB-L is positioned by the manufacturer for controlled and critical environments where low lint, stable fit, and consistent donning help protect product and process integrity.

 What this product is used for